-It also makes it much safer as the whole mobility scooter can be driven inside the house and then folded once inside.
+It also makes it much safer, the whole mobility scooter can be driven into the house and then folded once inside.

-If there isn’t room to store a whole mobility scooter in the home, they may be forced to store in outside or in a shed which could put it at risk of theft.
+If there isn’t room to store a whole mobility scooter in the home and you’re forced to store it outside or in a shed, this could put it at risk of theft.